StoneMoe/AnyPush/README.md

 ![](img/logo.png)

 # Feature
-1. Accepting incoming email as SMTP Server, and send it with HTTP (or Webhook)
+1. Accepting incoming email as SMTP Server, and send it with HTTP (or Webhook).
+2. For Synology NAS email notification redirect currently.
-2. More incoming & output options in the future.
+3. More incoming & output options in the future.

 # Usage
 Use docker: